shorepine/amy/README.md

 ## AMY and timestamps

 AMY is meant to receive messages in real time.
 It, on its own, is not a sequencer where you can schedule notes to play in the future.
-However, it does maintain a window of (configurable) 20 seconds in advance of its clock where events can be scheduled.
+However, it does maintain a window of 20 seconds in advance of its clock where events can be scheduled (the window size is configurable of course).
 This is very helpful in cases where you can't rely on an accurate clock from the client, or don't have one.
 The clock used internally by AMY is based on the audio samples being generated out the speakers, which should run at an accurate 44,100 times a second.
 This lets you do things like schedule fast moving parameter changes over short windows of time.

 For example, to play two notes, one a second after the first, you could do: